Raoul Voss

 Raoul Voss is a German association football coach.

 Playing career

 Voss played as a defender for the Florida International University and TGM SV Jügesheim.

 Managerial career

 Voss became an assistant coach at Florida International University after a series of knee injuries ended his playing career.
 He would continue his coaching and technical staff development in Germany at both TSG Hoffenheim and Concordia Hamburg.

 Returning to south Florida, Voss found work as an assistant coach with the NASL club, Fort Lauderdale Strikers until he was let go with head coach Gunter Kronsteiner in November 2015.

 He joined Tampa Bay Rowdies in December 2015.
 Voss spent two seasons with the Rowdies, through their transition from NASL to the USL ahead of the 2017 season.

 Penn FC

 Voss was appointed his first professional head coaching position in February 2018 at Penn FC.
 He became the re-branded club's first official head coach.
+The club ceased operations following the end of the 2018 season.